logo

 11 Nov 2021

-Australia's White-winged Fairy-wrens are known for their bright-colored, striking appearance.
-The males are generally fully bright-cobalt blue, but their wings, as seen from their name, are colored white.
+Australia's White-winged Fairy-wrens are known for their bright colors and striking appearance.
+The males are generally a vibrant cobalt blue, but their wings, as indicated by their name, are white.

 [ADVERTISEMENT]

-This is true for most of the species, which expands across most of mainland Australia's inland regions and semi-dry coastlines.
-As for the males of Dirk Hartog and Barrow islands (located off north-western Australia), they're inky black, instead, with white wings like their deep blue-colored counterparts.
+This is true for most species, which are found across many of mainland Australia's inland regions and semi-dry coastlines.
+However, the males of Dirk Hartog and Barrow Islands (located off northwestern Australia) are instead an inky black, with white wings similar to their deep blue counterparts.

-The White-winged Fairy-wrens can be seen in low shrubland, around arid and semi-arid places.
-You can see them in chenopod shrublands and samphire or saltpans.
+The White-winged Fairy-wrens can be seen in low shrubland, particularly in arid and semi-arid areas.
+They inhabit chenopod shrublands and samphire or saltpans.

-These birds stay in a single area.
-But outside their breeding season, they may be nomadic.
+These birds typically remain in a single area, but outside their breeding season, they may become nomadic.

-The seeds they eat include saltbushes, spurges, and purslanes.
-With their small size, they can extract from stems and leaves of thick shrubs.
+The seeds they consume include those from saltbushes, spurges, and purslanes.
+Due to their small size, they can extract food from the stems and leaves of thick shrubs.

-When they are on the ground, they hop to search for food.
-If insects are flying around, they will briefly charge through the air to catch them.
+When foraging on the ground, they hop around in search of food.
+If insects are flying nearby, they will briefly dart through the air to catch them.

-If you're interested in seeing the beauty of these jewel-like birds, you're in luck.
-We have compiled pictures of these beautiful, brilliant birds for you to enjoy.
+If you're interested in witnessing the beauty of these jewel-like birds, you're in luck.
+We have compiled pictures of these stunning, brilliant birds for you to enjoy.

 This is the White-winged Fairy-wren (Malurus leucopterus).